Breckenridge and Pop Culture

 Enjoy Outdoor Patios

 No need to skip Main Street—you can bring your doggo along with you for après cocktails around town!
 Restaurants like Kenosha and the Canteen Taphouse have large outdoor patios that welcome dogs.
-Broken Compass Brewing offers two dog-friendly locations; or, if you’d rather head inside, Rocky Mountain Underground and Après allow your well-behaved pup indoors.
+Broken Compass Brewing offers two dog-friendly locations; or, if you’d rather head inside, Rocky Mountain Underground allows your well-behaved pup indoors.
 The list doesn’t stop here, there are more dog-friendly patios to explore!

 Dogs at the dog park in Breckenridge